 Friend to All Living Things: Bizarrely, given her personality.
 Includes her dog Harry, three butterflies, a mole, and a ring of daisy-like pink flowers that sprout when she wins.
 Completely subverts this trope when monsters are involved.

 Little Red Riding Hood: Her look.
-She's very likely inspired by Roald Dahl's take on this classic fairy tale character who repeatedly shot the wolf and made a coat out of his hide.
+She's very likely inspired by Roald Dahl's take on this classic fairy tale character (see extract below), who repeatedly shot the wolf and made a coat out of his hide.

 Make It Look Like an Accident: Some of her standard hits look completely unintentional.
 For example trying to grab one of her butterflies, which acts as a punch, reclining happily which trips the opponent, turning to call Harry whilst kicking her leg up behind her, sneezing so her foot kicks up from the reflex, kneeing the opponent as she leaps away in surprise from a cute mole that burrows up underneath her feet and doing a mock-curtsy to drop a landmine from inside her dress.